 Two and three are known as difficult years, and yet they have their own special beauty.
 This when you can actually have meaningful conversations with kids, about everything from the placement of the toilet flusher to why things die.
 They start asking questions – endless questions – about things that you just take for granted.
 “What is the science behind a thunderstorm anyway?” you think.
 “Why?” becomes a way of life.

-Even their most infuriating, two and three-year olds are often deeply funny.
-As one woman wrote to the Washington Post, her three-year-old goes on “cartoonish evil villain rants.”
+Even their most infuriating, two and three-year-olds are often deeply funny.
 In his endless quest to delay bedtime, my older son claims he just needs to play “one more song” on his “phone” (which is imaginary).
 He then loudly sings a made-up ditty to himself.
 I’m often simultaneously annoyed and trying not to laugh.
 In contrast, there’s nothing funny about a baby with colic.

 As kindergarten and elementary school come along, kids’ personalities continue to emerge.